3.42 million Americans practiced martial arts in the past year.

 Martial arts also relieves stress, which can ease anxiety.
 This too contributes to a child's self-confidence.

 Classes at our academy can be especially rewarding for kids who struggle with team-oriented sports.
 Many kids need an outlet for their energy, something that rewards their efforts.

 And sometimes team sports just don't cut it.
 They need a productive outlet that's more tailored to their needs.

 Moreover, if your kid has struggled with other sports in the past, they should consider martial arts.
 They'll build strength and get exercise.
 So on top of these benefits from martial arts, they can still enjoy the benefits of regular exercise, like healthy habits, endorphin release, and stress relief.

 3. Improve Self Control

 Learning moves takes practice, repetition, and perseverance.
-You can’t get it right the first time, so you have to keep pushing yourself to try harder.
 You have to learn to balance the right amount of force with direction and coordination.

 All of this puts together improves a child's self-control.

 Has your child been diagnosed with ADHD?
 Martial arts can be especially good for kids with ADHD and other attention problems.
 It boosts the ability to focus and follow through with an action or routine.
 Kids who practice martial arts can focus for longer periods than those who don't practice.